Quid2/top-apps/README.md

 import Network.Top

 {-
-runClientForever opens a connection to a Top channel and keeps it alive even across transient network failures.
+runAppForever opens a connection to a Top channel and keeps it alive even across transient network failures.

 The parameters are:
 def: